Official Littafi Logo (2)

 The second season of Bridgerton, while eagerly anticipated by many, is certainly not gaining as much acclaim as its predecessor, and the reasons are no secret.

-First, there’s a notable shortage (more like complete lack) of the steamy romantic encounters that so popularized the first season.
+First, there’s a notable shortage (more like a complete lack) of the steamy romantic encounters that so popularized the first season.
 I mean, there’s not even a kiss until towards the end.

 Second, by way of subplots, there is very little to distract from the looming disaster that is the Edwina-Anthony-Kate triangle.
 Maybe they would have had more mystery to put out if they hadn’t revealed Penelope as Lady Whistledown (which I still don’t fancy) in season one.

 And finally, the dreamy Duke of Hastings (Regé-Jean Page) and his spoon-licking antics are notably (and painfully, if I might add) absent.
-But he’s in the Big Leagues now, and the screentime too little to be worth the hassle.
+But he’s in the Big Leagues now, and the screentime is too little to be worth the hassle.
 Plus, the showrunners originally agreed to end his run in the first season.

 I read all the books (Lord help me), and I find the adaptation quite faithful to the source material, perhaps a little too faithful.
-But it told a beautiful story, perhaps, even more, realistic than the Duke and Duchess.
+But it told a beautiful story, perhaps even more realistic than the Duke and Duchess.

 My favorite character, Kathani (Kate) Sharma, remains a steadfastly headstrong elder sister, determined to see her family happy, at any cost, and no matter the sacrifices she has to make (seriously, she’s awesome).
 Edwina, her sister, oscillates between being a perfect young lady and an ungrateful, sheltered brat (and I oscillate between hating her and barely tolerating her).
-At the same time, Anthony continues to stagger under the weight of all the responsibility he burdens himself with.
-Even though one of the sisters becomes the viscountess in the end, the other is not left out, as the Queen reminds us, She has an available Prince of a nephew, after all.

 The most exciting sub-story was the dynamic happening between Eloise and Penelope’s friendship and Lady Whistledown’s identity.
 Honestly, both these ladies’ characters could have done so much more than just bicker.
 There’s no real self-discovery or growth for any support character, and Colin’s character perhaps even becomes more insufferable than before.